Sushan64/Nepali-Quiz-Game/README.md

 ## License

 This project is open source and available under the MIT License.
+Develop by Sushan Khatiwada.